Why are Converse Laces Long? Also the Solution

 Here are five methods to help shorten and conceal your long shoelaces on Converse shoes:

 This involves tucking the loose ends of your laces underneath your foot.
-However, this method may not be the most effective, and you may find yourself constantly adjusting your laces.
+However, this method may not be the most effective, and you may constantly adjust your laces.

 2. Tie and Tuck